zngarcilla/cs2-portfolio/q1/cybersecurity.md

 ---
 ## Privacy Question
 Why is it safer to collect only information that the program actually needs?
 > Less data obtained means less harm can be done.
-It also protects a users privacy.
+It also protects a user’s privacy.
 ---
 # Part C - Security-Focused Validation Rules
 Complete the table before writing your program.